mar10/grunt-yabs/README.md

 grunt.initConfig({
   yabs: {
     options: {
-      // Common default options for all targets (i.e. workflows)
       common: {
         // Defaults for all tools in all workflows may go here },
       check: {
-        // For example 'check' should always use this options as default...
+        // For example 'check' and 'check_...' tools always use this defaults },
     },
-    },

     workflow_1: {
       common: {
-        // Default options for all tools in this workflow },
+        // Default options for all tools in workflow_1 },
       check: { // The presence of this entry triggers the 'check' tool
         // Specific options for the 'check' tool